-Sikinos is yet another of the Cycladic islands in the southern Aegean Sea, located between the islands of Folegandros and Ios and within 14 and 10 miles, respectively.
+Sikinos is in the southern Aegean Sea, located between the islands of Folegandros and Ios and within 14 and 10 miles, respectively.
 In this position, next to some of the most beautiful Cyclades islands makes Sikinos perfect for island hopping, a tiny getaway to relax before heading for the next great adventure.

 Sikinos – Island of Wine